Conjugated linoleic acid

 Conjugated linoleic acids (CLA) are a family of isomers of linoleic acid.
 In principle, 28 isomers are possible.
 CLA is found mostly in the meat and dairy products derived from ruminants.
-The two C=C double bonds are conjugated (i.e., separated by a single bond) as opposed by "typical" polyunsaturated fatty acids where double bonds are separated by two single bonds.
-CLAs are simultaneously both cis-fats and trans-fats, as one of the two C=C bonds is cis and the other trans.
+The two C=C double bonds are conjugated (i.e., separated by a single bond) as opposed by more typical polyunsaturated fatty acids where double bonds are separated by two single bonds.

+In many natural CLAs, one of the two C=C bonds is cis and the other trans, making it technically a kind of trans fat.
+Conjugated trans fatty acids do not, however, appear to have the harmful effects of typical trans fats.
+Fatty acids with a trans double bond in a conjugated system are therefore exempt from trans fat labeling in the United States and the Codex Alimentarius.

-CLA is naturally present in milkfat and beef, has shown some potentially beneficial effects on rodent models of cardiometabolic disease, and is also available as a dietary supplement.
+CLA (especially ones with a trans bond) is naturally present in milkfat and beef.
+CLA has shown some potentially beneficial effects on rodent models of cardiometabolic disease, and is also available as a dietary supplement.

-Biochemistry
+Chemistry

+Chemical nomenclature

 CLA describes a variety of isomers of octadecadienoic fatty acids.
+To uniquely identify a CLA molecule, a nomenclature resembling "cis-9-trans-11-CLA" is used, identifying the location and direction of the double bonds.
+This may be informally abbreviated as "c9,t11-CLA".
+Another equivalent is "(9Z,11E)-CLA", deriving from the E–Z notation.

-Commonly, CLAs are studied as some mixture of isomers wherein the isomers c9,t11-CLA (rumenic acid) and t10,c12-CLA were the most abundant.
+Commonly, CLAs are studied as some mixture of isomers wherein the isomers c9,t11-CLA (rumenic acid) and t10,c12-CLA were the most abundant (which is typical of ruminant sources).
 Studies show however that individual isomers have distinct health effects.

+Chemical properties

 Conjugated linoleic acid is both a trans fatty acid and a cis fatty acid.
 The cis bond causes a lower melting point and, ostensibly, also the observed beneficial health effects.
 Unlike other trans fatty acids, it may have beneficial effects on human health.
 CLA is conjugated, and in the United States, trans linkages in a conjugated system are not counted as trans fats for the purposes of nutritional regulations and labeling.

+Endogenous production

 CLA and some trans isomers of oleic acid are produced by microorganisms in the rumens of ruminants.
-Non-ruminants, including humans, produce certain isomers of CLA from trans isomers of oleic acid, such as vaccenic acid, which is converted to CLA by delta-9-desaturase.
+Non-ruminants, including humans, produce certain isomers of CLA from trans isomers of oleic acid, such as vaccenic acid, which is converted to c9,t11-CLA by delta-9 desaturase.

 In healthy humans, CLA and the related conjugated linolenic acid (CLNA) isomers are bioconverted from linoleic acid and alpha-linolenic acid, respectively, mainly by Bifidobacterium bacteria strains inhabiting the gastrointestinal tract.
 However, this bioconversion may not occur at any significant level in those with a digestive disease, gluten sensitivity, or dysbiosis.